 Dr. Barth has also served as a chaired professor at UC Berkeley and University of North Carolina.
 He has authored many books, chapters, and articles on children’s services practice, programs, policy and research.
 Most recently his writing has focused on parent training and its intersection with child welfare and understanding the common elements of practice.
 He has served as a lecturer and consultant to numerous countries, states, and universities.
 He has testified before Congressional and state government sub-committees about processes and outcomes of child welfare services.
 Dr. Barth is also a member of the CEBC Scientific Panel.
 Ms. Liggett-Creel has served as a Senior Clinical Social Worker at the Center for Infant Studies for three years.
 She was previously a Supervising Clinical Social worker at Kennedy Krieger Institute for nine years (1999-2008) and coordinated a clinic for children between the ages of birth to five who had experienced trauma.
 Currently, Ms. Liggett-Creel is working with the Keep project offering behavior management education to foster parents in the State of Maryland.
 Her doctoral work focuses on early childhood development, trauma and child welfare.

 "So Much Trauma, So Many Interventions: How Do We Choose?"
+Part 1 - May 2013

 In this presentation, Dr. Benjamin Saunders, Professor in the Department of Psychiatry and Behavioral Sciences at the Medical University of South Carolina, first reviews many of the trauma interventions ranked highly for their effectiveness in the CEBC as well as several important promising practices.
 Characteristics such as the target populations, target problems, length of treatment, intervention components and quality of supporting research will be discussed.
-Then, Dr. Saunders discusses guiding principles for developing an evidence-based treatment plan grounded in assessment findings, selecting the most appropriate interventions, avoiding intervention overload, and staging interventions.

 By the conclusion of this webinar, participants will: